Strength Training Can Improve Your Life

 Not only does weight/strength training help you pick up heavy objects as you start gaining muscle mass, but it can also significantly increase your physical balance.

-That’s because as one ages, it becomes increasingly easy to lose your balance and fall, which can lead to serious injuries.
+That’s because as one age, it becomes increasingly easy to lose your balance and fall, which can lead to serious injuries.
 A simple remedy to this is improving your balance with weight training, which can help prevent any trips or falls.

 Furthermore, it can also help you keep your muscle functions in line with those much younger than you, letting you preserve your overall mobility and independence even as you age.